himanshusingla123/css/simple image animation in horizontal order.md

 Certainly!
-You can extend the previous example to include multiple images in a horizontal animation.
+To include multiple images in a horizontal animation.
 Here's an example using three images:

 ```html
 <!DOCTYPE html>